Weekly Real Estate Auction List

 How to look to for Auctions

 There are many ways to screen the listings for the ones that might interest you and be worth further investigation.
 One of the most common is to check the Registry Review listings against a street map or Gazetteer for the county or towns in which you are interested.
+We are working on a systematic way to index those foreclosures similar to how Google scrapes and indexes the internet.
 Once you have established that a listed auction is in the area you want, check with the contacts for more detailed information.

 The weekly Auction listings include the following information (subject to availability) for each auction: